abuzaforfagun/dynamodb-movie-book/Readme.md

 ## Purpose

-The purpose of the project is about to develop highly scalable product using microservice architecture, event driven development and dynamodb.
+The purpose of this project is to develop a highly scalable product using microservice architecture, event-driven development, and DynamoDB.

 ## Project scope

-Create a movie book, where admin can create movies with actors.
-And user can check out movie details and submit their review.
-And we need to keep in mind that, this is a read heavy applicaiton.
+Create a movie book, where an admin can create movies with associated actors, and users can view movie details and submit their reviews.
+Since this is a read-heavy application, we need to design with scalability in mind.

 ## How to contribute